Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/List/CopyOnWriteArrayList/Readme.md

 ---

-Do read about [Collections.synchronizedList](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html#synchronizedList-java.util.List-) method, Returns a synchronized (thread-safe) list in which all the operations like add, get, insert, remove... are synchronized.
+Do read about [Collections.synchronizedList](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html#synchronizedList-java.util.List-) method, Returns a synchronized (thread-safe) list in which all the operations like add, get, insert, remove... are synchronized on 'this'.

 **NOTE:** Even though operations like add() or get() are synchronized, iteration is not automatically thread-safe.
-You must synchronize manually while iterating:
+You must synchronize manually before iterating:

 ```java
 List<String> al = new ArrayList<String>();